 Association networking is a popular way to establish truly valuable network contacts among professionals, yet very few entry level candidates make use of this available resource.
 If there is an association for your chosen profession, find out if you can join as a student member in the local chapter in the city you are most interested in living in after graduation.
 Some professions may have more than one association.
 If so, join both or all three.
-The membership dues are often reduced for student members, and many associations strongly encourage student participation.
+The membership dues are often greatly reduced for student members, and many associations strongly encourage student participation.
 Don't just join the student chapter on campus.
 Make sure you are a member of the local association chapter and part of the national association.

-If you are nearby or plan a trip to the geo where you are interested in working, make it a point to attend one of the association's meetings.
+If you are nearby or plan a trip to the geo where you are interested in working, make it a point to attend one of the association's local meetings.
 Most meet on a monthly or bimonthly basis.
 These meetings are a networking contact dream!
 Walking, talking, living, breathing network contacts.
 All in your field.
 All in one room.
 And all willing to help you in your job search.
 Remember to have plenty of Networking Business Cards in your pocket—you will need them.
 But use them only at or near the end of a conversation.
 If you just walk around handing them out, you will likely get the quick boot—figuratively, or possibly even literally.
 When you do give out your card, don't be shy about asking for one of theirs.

 If you are prone to forgetting a person's name, get in the habit of asking people to repeat their names to you and ask for a spelling if it is an uncommon or unusual name.
 Asking the person to repeat their name is a very common name memory technique which also serves as a compliment to the person, since you are telling them that you consider their name important enough to remember.
 It is an excellent way to make a positive first impression.